Rudolf von Ribbentrop

-Rudolf von Ribbentrop (11 May 1921 – 20 May 2019) was a German Waffen-SS officer who served and was decorated in World War II, and later became a wine merchant.
+Rudolf von Ribbentrop (11 May 1921 – 20 May 2019) was a German officer who served and was decorated in World War II, and later became a wine merchant.
 His father was Nazi diplomat and Foreign Minister Joachim von Ribbentrop.
 His autobiography gave further insight into his father and the last days of Adolf Hitler.

 Early life

 Rudolf von Ribbentrop was born in Wiesbaden as one of five children to Joachim von Ribbentrop.
 His father was appointed as German Ambassador to the United Kingdom in 1936 and was accompanied to London by Rudolf.
-Enrolled into Westminster School, later he had to return to a boarding school in Germany after The Times became aware of his presence.
+Enrolled in Westminster School, he later returned to a boarding school in Germany after The Times learned of his presence.

 World War II

-On 1 September 1939, when World War II started, Ribbentrop joined as a private soldier in the SS-Infantry Regiment Deutschland, with which he served on the Western Front, receiving the Iron Cross second class.
+On 1 September 1939, when World War II started, Ribbentrop joined as a private soldier in the SS-Infantry Regiment ', with which he served on the Western Front, receiving the Iron Cross second class.
 During Operation Barbarossa, the invasion of the Soviet Union, his unit was sent to Finland.
-In February 1943 he was assigned to a Panzer regiment the Leibstandarte SS Adolf Hitler division (LSSAH) and sent to Kharkov in February 1943, where he took part in the Third Battle of Kharkov.
+He was assigned to a regiment the division and sent to Kharkov in February 1943, where he took part in the Third Battle of Kharkov.